 - The primary mirror will be 6.5 metres in diameter and is made of 18 mirror segments of gold-coated beryllium;

-- JWST's wavelength range covered by the scientific instruments will be from about 0.6 μm to 28 μm (visible to the mid-infrared light), compared to Hubble's 0.1 μm - 2.5 μm (ultraviolet to the near infrared)
+- JWST's wavelength range covered by the scientific instruments will be from about 0.6 μm to 28.5 μm (visible to the mid-infrared light), compared to HST's 0.1 μm - 2.5 μm (ultraviolet to the near infrared);

-JWST will operate in the L2 orbit, approximately 1.5 million kilometres away from Earth.
-This makes its operation and pointing/stability requirements much simpler in comparison with Hubble.
+JWST will operate in an orbit around the L2 point, approximately 1.5 million kilometres away from Earth.
+This makes its operation, pointing and stability requirements much simpler in comparison with HST.